-Re-entry audits are to be conducted within the period three months prior to expiry of the Accreditation Certificate, every 36 months.
-These audits are to be treated in the same way as entry audits.
+Re-entry audits must be conducted within three months prior to the date that the Operator's Accreditation Certificate is due to expire.
+An Operator's Accreditation Certificate is valid for a maximum of 36 months from the date it is granted.
+Re- Entry Audits are to be treated in the same way as Entry Audits.

-If the audit is not submitted to Main Roads by the due date, the operator's accreditation will lapse, and no extension of time can be given.
+If the audit is not submitted to Main Roads by the due date, the Operator's accreditation will lapse, and no extension of time to submit the relevant documents will be given

-The transport operator meets the costs of entry, compliance and re-entry audits.
+NB: All the costs associated with the entry, compliance and re-entry audits are the Operator's responsibility.